windowsgamessamples/UnityPorting/README.md

 # Upcoming features  #
 We are just getting started.
 Today, it is a sample and lots of useful snippets you can copy and paste into your projects.
-We plan to:
+We need  to:
 - Refactor into something more reusable outside of the sample; we will also provide more explanations.
-- create guidance papers on getting ready for certification, performance and troubleshooting.
+- Create guidance papers on getting ready for certification, performance and troubleshooting.

-#Known issues #
+# Known issues #

 With Unity 4.3, we are seeing a windowing focus problem.
 If you have multiple monitors and the game is not getting focus, drag it as if you were going to move the window or close the game so focus is restored.